Secret O' Life: Reception

 Music critic Robert Christgau rates the song as evoking "comparison with betters on the order of ...
 Randy Newman."
 Taylor biographer Timothy White regards "Secret O' Life" as an indispensable song in the Taylor canon.
 White describes it as a "folk haiku" that is "touching" but with a "sly Scottish twinkle in the eye."
 Rolling Stone critic Stephen Holden described it as having "delicious ironic glee."
 Tom Waseleski of Beaver County Times pointed to "Secret O' Life" as a prime example of the fact that Taylor is an introspective writer and is at his best when he allows his songs to reflect that.
 Holly Gleason of The Palm Beach Post described the song as "understated."
 Fornatale and Ayres regard Taylor's vocal performance on "Secret O' Life" as being "better than ever."
 Robowsky describes it as a "beautiful ballad" and "an unapologetic toast to simple truths."
 Taylor regarded it as one of the few songs he wrote in the late 1970s that was as good as the songs on his first album.

 "Secret O' Life" has been a staple of Taylor's live concerts at times, and has been included on the live albums Live and One Man Band.
 It has also been included on the compilation albums Greatest Hits Volume 2 and The Essential James Taylor.
 A version Taylor performed on Saturday Night Live was included on the multi-artist compilation album Saturday Night Live: 25 Years, Vol. 1.

 Cover versions

-"Secret O' Life" was used in the musical revue Chita Rivera: The Dancer's Life, which appeared on Broadway in 2005.

-Singer Rosemary Clooney recorded "Secret O' Life" and regarded it as one of her favorite songs.
-Allmusic critic Scott Yarrow regarded the song as one of the weakest on her 1998 album 70: A Seventieth Birthday Celebration but colleague Richard S. Ginelli, reviewing her 1999 album Songs from the Girl Singer: A Musical Autobiography described it as an "affectionately sung capsule of philosophy."